 The dosa recipe itself couldn't be simpler.
 All you need are three ingredients: chickpea flour or besan, rice flour (brown rice flour is great), and baking soda.
 And salt and water.
 You can go from scratch to dosas in less than 10 minutes.

-The stuffing of poatoes and peas is a basic Indian curry recipe that can go into anything from a samosa to a potato vada, and the reason it’s used so often is because it’s mindblowingly tasty.
-It’s also really easy to make.
+The stuffing of potatoes and peas is a basic Indian curry recipe that can go into anything from a samosa to a potato vada, and the reason it's used so often is because it's mind blowingly tasty.
+It's also really easy to make.
 I boil the potatoes in the microwave which takes around 10 minutes, and after that it takes no more than five minutes to actually cook this curry using some simple spices.

-When you have the time, it’s always great to make and eat the classic dosa with a fermented batter because of the added probiotic health benefits it offers.
+When you have the time, it's always great to make and eat the coconut chutney because of the added probiotic health benefits it offers.
 But at a pinch, this instant dosa is nothing less than a lifesaver.

 Instant Gluten-Free Masala Dosa